zikula-modules/Formicula/README.md

 and either +, - or *) to the form if the spam check is enabled.
 If the user enters a wrong value, Formicula redirects back to the page where it came from.

-Formicula tries to create images in this order: gif jpg png
+Formicula tries to create images in this order: gif, jpg, png.
 If all these image types are not supported by your server, captchas are deactivated, in this case Formicula turns the configuration option "Activate spamcheck" off.
 Please refer to http://php.net/manual/en/ref.image.php for more information.